re-masashi/meowdoc/docs/docs/themes.md

 # `themes.py` Module Documentation

-This module defines available MkDocs themes and provides a function to enable a selected theme by installing the necessary `pip` package.
-It interacts with the operating system by using the `subprocess` module to execute `pip` commands.
-It is used by `mkdocs.py` to enable the chosen theme.
+This module defines a dictionary of available MkDocs themes and provides a function to enable a specific theme by installing the corresponding `pip` package.
+It interacts with the `mkdocs.py` module to update the `mkdocs.yml` configuration file with the selected theme.

-## Module Contents
+## Module Overview

+This module handles the management of MkDocs themes.
+It maintains a dictionary (`THEMES`) that maps theme names to their corresponding `pip` package names and MkDocs theme names.
+The `enable_theme` function installs the necessary `pip` package for a given theme, allowing users to easily switch between different visual styles for their documentation.

-### `THEMES`
+## `THEMES` Dictionary

+This dictionary stores the information about the available themes.
+Each key represents the theme name, and the corresponding value is another dictionary containing the `package_name` (the name of the `pip` package to install) and `mkdocs_name` (the name used within the `mkdocs.yml` file).

 ```python
 THEMES = {